Houston Area

 Contemporary Arts Museum Houston

-With its location near the MFAH, this facility focuses on international, national and regional art from the last 40 years.
-In its icon aluminum building, the Contemporary Arts Museum Houston offers five to 10 different exhibitions a year and doesn’t feature a permanent collection.
+With its location near the MFAH, this facility has focused on international, national, and regional art for the last 40 years.
+In its iconic aluminum building, the Contemporary Arts Museum Houston offers five to 10 different exhibitions a year and doesn’t feature a permanent collection.

 The Menil Collection

-John and Dominique de Menil started collection art after they fled Nazi-held France in the 1940s and relocated to Houston.
+John and Dominique de Menil started collecting art after fleeing Nazi-held France in the 1940s and relocating to Houston.
 Located on a 30-acre property, the Menil Collection displays part of its over 19,000 works of art.
 It concentrates its collection of works from Africa and the Pacific Islands along with Byzantine and Medieval art.
-Additionally visitors will find works from the Americas, especially the Pacific Northwest.
+Additionally, visitors will find works from the Americas, especially the Pacific Northwest.

 With a focus on Surrealism, visitors to the museum can find works from artists like Salvador Dalí, Alberto Giacometti and Joan Miro.
 The Rothko Chapel, which the Menils founded in 1971, is another must.

-Located at 1533 Sul Ross St. Open Wednesdays through Sundays from 11 a.m. to 7 p.m.
-There is no charge for admission and free parking is available on-site.
+Located at 1533 Sul Ross St., it is Open Wednesdays through Sundays from 11 a.m. to 7 p.m.
+Admission is free, and free parking is available on-site.
 The green space surrounding the buildings is open daily from dawn to dusk.

 Bayou Bend Collection and Gardens